+SECTION 1 General Powers

-SECTION 1.
-General Powers.
-The Board of Trustees (“Board”) shall exercise all of the powers of the Corporation including management, supervision and control of the affairs of the Corporation, except such as are by law or by these Bylaws conferred upon or reserved to the Founder Trustees or the officers.
+The Board of Trustees (“Board”) shall exercise all of the powers of the Corporation including management, supervision and control of the affairs of the Corporation including its divisions, except such as are by law or by these Bylaws conferred upon or reserved to the Founder Trustees or the officers.
 Additionally, the Board shall carry out these Bylaws.

+SECTION 2 Definitions

-SECTION 2.
-Definitions.
-“Board of Trustees” shall be such trustees who serve on the Board and are selected by process as defined in Exhibit D.
+“Board of Trustees” shall be such trustees who serve on the Board and are selected by process defined in Article 3, section 2.

-SECTION 3.
-Number and Proxy.
-The aggregate number of trustees which shall constitute the entire Board shall be eleven (11)..
+SECTION 3 Number and Proxy

+The aggregate number of trustees which shall constitute the entire Board shall be 5 to 15.
 Trustees are prohibited from appointing any proxies on their behalf to undertake any of their rights, responsibilities or obligations on the Board.

+SECTION 4 BOT Trustees

-SECTION 4.
-Trustees.
-The term of office of each Trustee shall be five (5) years (except founder trustees, which is permanent)).
-Each Trustee is eligible to seek unlimited renewal of his / her term by process as defined in Exhibit D. A Trustee shall serve on the Board until his / her term expires and is not renewed, or on the date of the occurrence of one or more of the following events (each, a “Termination Event”): (i) death; (ii) certified to be suffering from mental disability by a licensed medical doctor; (iii) resignation; (iv) relocation outside the United States, as evidenced by inclusion of such relocated address as the primary mailing address in any IRS filing; (v) a criminal charge is filed against him/her, and such charge is not withdrawn or settled within sixty (60) days of its initial filing; If applicable, the Trustee facing termination due to one or more Termination Events shall promptly (and, in no event, later than seven (7) days from the date of intimation) submit all documents required by the Board to determine whether a Termination Event has occurred, and if so, the date of occurrence of such Termination Event.
+The term of office of each BOT Trustee shall be as defined in section Article III, section 2.
+A Trustee shall serve as per the term defined in Article II, Section 2 on the BOT until on the date of the occurrence of one or more of the following events (each, a “Termination Event”): (i) death; (ii) certified to be suffering from mental disability by a licensed medical doctor; (iii) resignation; (iv) not paying of pledge donation and/or yearly dues (v) relocation outside the United States, as evidenced by inclusion of such relocated address as the primary mailing address in any IRS filing; (vi) a criminal charge is filed against him/her, and such charge is not withdrawn or settled within sixty (60) days of its initial filing; If applicable, the Trustee facing termination due to one or more Termination Events shall promptly (and, in no event, later than seven (7) days from the date of intimation) submit all documents required by the Board to determine whether a Termination Event has occurred, and if so, the date of occurrence of such Termination Event.
 If such Trustee fails to provide necessary documentary evidence timely, completely or accurately, such Trustee shall be deemed to have suffered a Termination Event on the date determined by the Board.
-Each Trustee position vacated shall thereafter be filled by another Trustee in accordance with Section 5 of this Article IV.
+Each BOT position vacated shall thereafter be filled by another Trustee in accordance with Section 5 of this Article IV.

+SECTION 4.1 Dues

+Each active BOT trustee will pay $ 251/year, yearly dues.

-SECTION 5.
-Qualification and Election of Trustees.
-Except for the initial Trustees listed in Exhibit C, each subsequent Trustee shall meet all of the qualification criteria set forth in Exhibit D, and be elected by at least two-third majority vote of the active Trustee(s).
+SECTION 5 Qualification and Election of Trustees

+Except for the Founder and Founder Pioneer Trustees listed in Exhibit B & Exhibit C, each subsequent Trustee shall meet all of the qualification criteria set forth in article III.
+The Trustees will serve as per the term defined in Article II, Section 2.

+SECTION 6 Resignation

-SECTION 6.
-Resignation.
-Except as provided herein below, any Trustee may resign by giving written notice to the Board Chairman, or, in his/her absence, to the Board Vice Chairman, or, in his/her absence too, to the Secretary.
+Except as provided herein below, any BOT Trustee may resign by giving written notice to the Board Chairman, or, in his/her absence, to the Board Vice Chairman, or, in his/her absence too, to the Secretary.
 The resignation shall be effective when the notice is received by the Corporation, and the acceptance of a resignation shall not be necessary to make it effective.
 Except in accordance with the Non-Profit Law, no Trustee may resign if the Corporation would be left without a duly elected Board.